Peter Lorre: Mainly at Warner Bros. (1941–1946)

 In 1941, Lorre became a naturalized citizen of the United States.
-Director John Huston effectively ended a period of decline for the actor and saved him from more B-pictures by casting him in The Maltese Falcon.
-Although Warner Bros. were lukewarm about Lorre at first, Huston was keen for him to play Joel Cairo.
-Huston observed that Lorre "had that clear combination of braininess and real innocence, and sophistication...
+Director John Huston saved him from more B-pictures by casting him in The Maltese Falcon.
+Although Warner Bros. was lukewarm, Huston was keen for him to play Joel Cairo, observing that Lorre "had that clear combination of braininess and real innocence, and sophistication...
 He's always doing two things at the same time, thinking one thing and saying something else."
 Lorre himself reminisced fondly in 1962 about the "stock company" he now found himself working with: Humphrey Bogart, Sydney Greenstreet and Claude Rains.
 In his view, the four of them had the rare ability to "switch an audience from laughter to seriousness."

 Lorre was contracted to Warner on a picture-by-picture basis until 1943 when he signed a five-year contract, renewable each year, which lasted until 1946.

-The year after Maltese Falcon, he portrayed the character Ugarte in Casablanca (1942).
+In 1942, he portrayed the character Ugarte in Casablanca.
 While Ugarte is a small part, it is he who provides Rick with the "Letters of Transit", a key plot device.
 Lorre made nine movies with Sydney Greenstreet counting The Maltese Falcon and Casablanca, a team which came to be called "Little Pete-Big Syd", although they did not always have much screen time in joint scenes.

-Most of these motion pictures were variations on Casablanca, including Background to Danger (1943, with George Raft); Passage to Marseille (1944), reuniting them with Humphrey Bogart and Claude Rains; The Mask of Dimitrios (1944); The Conspirators (1944, with Hedy Lamarr and Paul Henreid); Hollywood Canteen (1944); Three Strangers (1946), a suspense film about three people who are joint partners on a winning lottery ticket, with third-billed Lorre cast against type by director Jean Negulesco as the romantic lead, also starring Geraldine Fitzgerald; and Greenstreet and Lorre's final film together, suspense thriller The Verdict (1946), director Don Siegel's first feature, with Greenstreet and Lorre finally billed first and second, respectively.
+Most of these motion pictures were variations on Casablanca, including Background to Danger (1943, with George Raft); Passage to Marseille (1944), reuniting them with Humphrey Bogart and Claude Rains; The Mask of Dimitrios (1944); The Conspirators (1944, with Hedy Lamarr and Paul Henreid); Hollywood Canteen (1944); Three Strangers (1946), a suspense film about three people who are joint partners on a winning lottery ticket, with third-billed Lorre cast against type by director Jean Negulesco as the romantic lead, also starring Geraldine Fitzgerald.

+Greenstreet and Lorre's final film together, suspense thriller The Verdict (1946), was director Don Siegel's first feature, with Greenstreet and Lorre billed first and second respectively.